mejia-dev/epicodus-capstone-mvp/Timetracker.md

         * Added a random remover so that the removals aren't periodic.
         * Changed removal function to not be random in order to maintain consistency in experience between players.
 Confirmed via playthrough that the game is challenging but playable, as desired.
     * Add new variable `globalEnemiesPerLevelDisplay` that will render the total number of enemies in the level (for use in the HUD, since the previous variable was incorrect after reductions).
+    * Clean up code.
+    * Ran ESLint and found that `globalEnemyTimer` is no longer being used.
+Removed it and the timeout that it was attached to.

 * 2024-04-30 - 11.48 hours total